Lesson 4 of 6By Simplilearn

 Now that you know how to connect Node.js to MySQL database, you may wonder how you can gain the skills necessary to take advantage of its rising popularity, either by upskilling or trying for a new career altogether.
 Fortunately, there are some great options available for learning this exciting and practical skill set at your own pace.

-Simplilearn's Node.js Certification training course will give you a great foundation and solid understanding of this popular platform.
+Simplilearn's Full Stack Developer - MERN Stack will give you a great foundation and solid understanding of this popular platform.
 It combines live, instructor-led training, self-paced tutorials, and hands-on projects to help you become career-ready.
-Get started today and seize your future!
+MySQL is one of the commonly asked topics in the Node.js interview questions.
+So, get started today and seize your future!